algolia/algolia-react-boilerplate/apps/boilerplate-documentation/docs/03-Core Features/carousels.md

 ## How do I configure Carousels?

+### Merchandisers

+You will need to interface with your developers to configure the carousels.
+This is to keep things flexible.
+You will need to provide them with the following information:

+- The name of the carousel

+- The context in which the carousel should be shown i.e. homepage, product page, category page etc.

+- What you would like to show in the carousel

+If you would like to merchandise the carousel, rather than it being entirely powered by a query/filter etc. then you will need to create a rule in the Algolia dashboard.
+You should choose "context" as a trigger.

+This rule will then be triggered when the context is sent over in the API request.
+You can then configure the rule to show the products you want to show in the carousel.

+Your engineering team will ensure the context is sent over in the API request for the relevant page.

+### Developers

 Carousels can either be hardcoded by the frontend of your application, or they can be configured using the Algolia dashboard.

 For example, your frontend can send a request to Algolia with a query of `*` and a filter of `brand:Apple` and a sort of `price:asc` and a limit of `10` and instruct the results to be shown in a carousel.
+This will then show the 10 cheapest Apple products in a carousel.

 Alternatively, you can set your frontend up to create a carousel for a rule context.
 This context can then be fully configured in the Algolia dashboard.
 For more info on rule contexts, please see [here](https://www.algolia.com/doc/guides/managing-results/rules/rules-overview/#using-context).

+For the carousel frontend, we have provided libraries to help you get started such as: https://github.com/algolia/ui-components/tree/master/packages/horizontal-slider-react

 ## Boilerplate implementation of Carousels